MicrosoftDocs/microsoft-salescopilot-docs/articles/key-sales-info.md

 ## Prerequisites

 You must use the [new Outlook for Windows](https://support.microsoft.com/office/getting-started-with-the-new-outlook-for-windows-656bb8d9-5a60-49b2-a98b-ba7822bc7627) or Outlook on the web to view the key sales information.
-If you use the classic Outlook for Windows, the [**Key email info**](view-save-email-summary-crm.md) card is displayed instead of the Key sales info card.
+If you use the classic Outlook for Windows or the native Outlook app for Mac destop, the [**Key email info**](view-save-email-summary-crm.md) card is displayed instead of the Key sales info card.

 ## Anatomy of key sales information